Glossary of Business Terms

 Derivative – A contract between two parties which derives its value/price from an underlying asset.
-The most common types of derivatives are futures, options, forwards and swaps.

 Digital Currency – A type of currency that only exists electronically and allows people to make payments directly to each other through an online system.

 Digital Marketing (Online Marketing) – The promotion of brands to connect with potential customers using the internet and other forms of digital communication.

 Dow Jones industrial average (DJIA) – An indicator showing generally how well the market is going, found by averaging the prices of 30 industrial blue-chip stocks trading in the New York Stock Exchange.